gitpod-io/gitpod/docs/self-hosted/install/database.md

 * Own MySQL database: Gitpod requires MySQL in version 5.7 or newer.

 This chart installs a MySQL database which gets Gitpod up and running but is not suitable for production (the data is lost on each restart of the DB pod).
-To connect to a porper MySQL installation:
+To connect to a proper MySQL installation:
    - initialize your MySQL database using the SQL files in `database/`.
 E.g. in a mysql session connected to your database server run:
      ```
      SET @gitpodDbPassword = IFNULL(@gitpodDbPassword, 'your-password-goes-here');